 Sometimes tasks are performed one way just because that's how the task has always been done.
 A manager might ask himself, “I've asked myself that question three times already, why on earth would I find a better way now?”
 The answer may be that new technology has been created.
 But, you may also be asking the wrong person—try asking the employee who is responsible for the task.

 Keep up with professional publications—make sure that the employees also have access.
 You can't spend your whole life trying to find the holy grail of project perfectionism, but when an employee has a suggestion about how to improve things—listen.
 She may be right

 Question: What Are We Not Doing that We Need to Do?

 Even when you're feeling overworked, you can't improve if you're not asking this question.
 What activities will not only help your clients or customers but will help develop your employees as well?
 You can become more efficient and better prepared to handle the future.

 If you're not looking for better ways to produce work, you may lose out.
 For instance, once Kodak was the king of film.
 When digital photos were introduced, Kodak managers didn't say, “Hey, we should produce digital photos.”
 Instead, they focused on their film.
 The result?
-Well, when was the last time you used film?
+Well, when was the last time you used film for photography?
 Someone should have said, “We need to focus on digital.”

 What Are We Doing that We Should Not Do?

 This question isn't asked nearly often enough.
 An old story tells about a newly married young woman who buys a ham, cuts off both ends of the ham, plops it in the pan, and sticks it in the oven.
 “Why did you cut off the ends of the ham?” the husband asks.

 “This is how you make ham,” she says.
 “You always cut off the ends.”
 He pushes her a little more so she asks her mom, “Why do you cut off the ends of a ham before baking it?”
 The mom replies, “That's how my mother taught me to make a ham.”